eliot-akira/agility/README.md

 ## Agility.js

-This is an extended fork of the [original project](https://github.com/arturadib/agility), which is no longer in active development.
+This is an extended fork of the [original project](https://github.com/arturadib/agility).
 The goal is to keep this compact MVC library updated for production use.

 **Extended features**